Complexity of Classical Acceleration for $\ell_1$-Regularized PageRank: Introduction

 where $D$ is the degree matrix and $Q$ is a symmetric, scaled and shifted, Laplacian matrix, see \Cref{sec:preliminaries}.
 Let $x^\star$ denote the unique minimizer and let $S^\star\defi\supp(x^\star)$ be its support.

 For the above problem, the primitives of first-order methods can be implemented locally: if an iterate is supported on a set $S$, evaluating its gradient and performing a proximal gradient step only requires accessing edges incident to $S$.
-This motivates the degree-weighted work model \citep{fountoulakis2019variational}, in which we charge one unit of work per neighbor access.
-Thus scanning the neighborhood of a vertex $i$ costs $d_i$ work, and the cost of a set $S$ of non-zero nodes is $\vol(S)\defi\sum_{i\in S} d_i$.
+This motivates the degree-weighted work model \citep{fountoulakis2019variational}, in which scanning the neighborhood of a vertex $i$ costs $d_i$ work, and the cost of a set $S$ of non-zero nodes is $\vol(S)\defi\sum_{i\in S} d_i$.
 The total work of an algorithm is the cumulative number of neighbor accesses with repetition performed over its execution.

-\textbf{Motivation.} Accelerated first-order methods are worst-case optimal in gradient evaluations for smooth convex problems \citep{nesterov2004introductory,beck2009fast}, but for our objective, the cost per gradient depends on which nodes are active.
-Thus, sparsity governs the total work: ISTA is provably local, activating only the optimal support \(S^\star\) \citep{fountoulakis2019variational}, whereas FISTA forms extrapolated points \(y_k\) that can transiently create nonzeros outside \(S^\star\).
-Even a few such spurious activations can dramatically increase work (e.g., by touching high-degree nodes), so faster convergence in iterations does not imply less total work.
-We quantify this tradeoff and validate it empirically.
+\textbf{Motivation.} Accelerated first-order methods are worst-case optimal in gradient evaluations for smooth convex problems \citep{nesterov2004introductory,beck2009fast}.
+For $\ell_1$-regularized PageRank, however, the relevant measure is degree-weighted work, so the cost of an iteration depends on which coordinates are active.
+On undirected graphs, ISTA reaches a prescribed accuracy with worst-case total work \inlinesmash{\widetilde{O}((\alpha\rho)^{-1})} \citep{fountoulakis2019variational}.
+It is not known whether classical acceleration methods can improve $1/\alpha$ to $1/\sqrt{\alpha}$ while preserving the $1/\rho$ locality scaling, or whether they can be asymptotically worse.
+We study this question for the standard one-gradient-per-iteration FISTA method.
+The challenge is that extrapolation can create transient activations outside \(S^\star\), and even a few such activations can touch high-degree nodes and dominate the total work.
+We provide a negative worst-case result and a conditional upper bound on the total work.

-\textbf{Our approach.} We analyze FISTA under a degree-weighted work model that separates the work spent on the optimal support $S^\star$ and the cumulative work spent on transient coordinates outside that set.
-We bound the latter using two key ideas: (A) bounding transient activations from coordinates with a large complementary gap at $x^\star$ from the KKT conditions and (B) bounding the number of coordinates with small complementary gaps, by arguing that they belong to the support of an already sparse, slightly less regularized solution.
+\textbf{Worst-case negative result.} We show that, on star graph instances with center degree $m$, ISTA remains supported on the seed leaf and therefore has graph-size-independent work.
+In contrast, standard FISTA activates the high-degree center after two extrapolated steps, and incurs $\Omega(m)$ total degree-weighted work before reaching a fixed target accuracy.
+Thus, standard FISTA can be asymptotically worse than ISTA in the worst case.

-\textbf{Total work bound and sufficient conditions.} Under a verifiable confinement condition ensuring that all spurious activations remain within a boundary set $\mathcal{B}$, we obtain a work bound of the form
+\textbf{Total work bound and sufficient conditions.} For FISTA run on a slightly over-regularized objective, under an explicit confinement condition ensuring that all spurious activations remain within a boundary set $\mathcal{B}$, we obtain a work bound of the form